 - Anticipated material needs

 - Link to applicant’s website and/or submission of selected work samples

 - Curriculum vitae

 - All submissions must be sent digitally through the Application Link

 Notification of Results

 The selected individuals will be informed of the outcome and may be asked to provide further relevant information.
-They will be requested to sign a document of commitment regarding the work with the team and their participation in the ECHO Academies Project activities.
+They will be requested to sign a document of commitment regarding their work with the team and their participation in the ECHO Academies Project activities.
 Unsuccessful applicants will be informed of the outcome of the process as well.

 With financial support of EU program Creative Europe